gbrayut/cloud-examples/gke-storage-misc/gcsfuse.md

 # Using GCS buckets as volumes on GKE Pods
 [Cloud Storage FUSE](https://docs.cloud.google.com/storage/docs/cloud-storage-fuse/overview) can be used to read or write files in a Cloud Storage bucket as a linux file system.
-For GKE workloads, Google recommends using Workload Identity Federation and [gcs-fuse-csi-driver](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/tree/main) via fully managed [GKE Addon](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/cloud-storage-fuse-csi-driver), which will create a **gcsfusecsi-node daemonset** to handle privleged operations on each node and injects an unprivliged **gke-gcsfuse-sidecar init container** inside your pods.
+For GKE workloads, Google recommends using Workload Identity Federation and [gcs-fuse-csi-driver](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/tree/main) via fully managed [GKE Addon](https://docs.cloud.google.com/kubernetes-engine/docs/concepts/cloud-storage-fuse-csi-driver), which will create a **gcsfusecsi-node daemonset** to handle privileged operations on each node and injects an unprivileged **gke-gcsfuse-sidecar init container** inside your pods.

 ## Initial Setup for CSI Driver